 6. Enjoy your own back yard

 All too often we take carbon and monetarily expensive trips only to leave our home states that we have yet to fully explore.
-The tried and true vacation can be turned into the inexpensive staycation, helping you save money and the environment at the same time.
+The tried and true vacation can be turned into an inexpensive staycation, helping you save money and the environment at the same time.
 Carpool with some friends and make an escape to the beach, the mountains or another close getaway.

 7. Reuse your bags

-We all do it every once in a while: forget our reusable grocery bags.
+We all do it every once in awhile: forget our reusable grocery bags.
 But luckily we know how to reuse the plastic bags when they start to accumulate (doggie bag, trash liner, storage bag, you name it).
 Yet all that effort and attention on plastic grocery bags leads us to forget about other types of plastic bags: the freezer bag and the sandwich bag.

 Typically used for items like sandwiches or leftovers, these bags receive little wear and tear and can be washed, dried and reused again and again.
 Using what you already have is technically free, right?